rohan-varma/rohan-varma.github.io/about.md

 ---

 Hi!
 I'm Rohan, a computer science student at UCLA.
-My main interests are machine learning/deep learning, math, running, playing chess, reading, and writing.
+My main interests are software engineering, machine learning, math, running, playing chess, reading, and writing.
 I'm originally from San Jose, California.

+### Work

+I will be joining [Facebook](https://code.facebook.com/posts/) as a software engineer in August 2019.

 ### Internships

+Over the summer of 2018, I worked at [Facebook](https://code.facebook.com/posts/) as a software engineering intern on video.
-I will be joining [Affirm](http://affirm.com) as a machine learning intern in the spring of 2018 and [Facebook](https://code.facebook.com/posts/) as a software engineering intern in the summer of 2018.
+Over the spring of 2018, I worked at [Affirm](http://affirm.com) as a machine learning intern on the machine learning platform team.
 Over the summer of 2017, I worked at [Blend](http://blend.com) as a software engineering intern on the intelligence team and over the summer of 2016 I worked at [Hudl](http://hudl.com) as a software engineering intern on the messaging team.

 ### Research